Omnicom shifts Cone Communications under Porter Novelli

 MacAfee and Fleishman said they do not anticipate staff changes and predicted the move will encourage collaboration.

 "We want to align skilled people with their passions," MacAfee said.
-"There might be a good chance for people at Porter Novelli who do CSR work to work more closely with [MacAfee’s] team.
+"There might be a good chance for people at Porter Novelli who do CSR work to work more closely with Bill's team.
 We’ll make that happen."

 At the start of the year, Daggerwing Group similarly merged into Ketchum Change and joined the larger Ketchum network.
 The resulting organization kept the Daggerwing Group name, and Daggerwing CEO Ewan Main began reporting to his counterpart at Ketchum, Rob Flaherty.